bcgov/bc-laws-api/README.md

 ## Getting Help or Reporting an Issue
 To report bugs/issues/feature requests, please file an [issue](https://github.com/bcgov/bc-laws-api/issues).

-## How to Contribute
-Pull requests are welcome.
-If you would like to contribute a package, please see our [CONTRIBUTING guidelines](https://github.com/bcgov/bc-laws-api/blob/master/CONTRIBUTING.md).

 ## License
 Code, data and content in this repository are licensed under different licenses.